ZozioZore/nuOS/README.md

-# nuageOS
+# nuOS - nuageOS
-nuage OS is an operating system
+nuOS is an operating system based on linux